Ashwagandha for Sleep:

 The research-graded breakdown of how ashwagandha (Withania somnifera) reduces cortisol to unlock natural sleep — covering the exact KSM-66 dose, the optimal timing window, the honest limitations of the evidence, and the three products worth buying in 2026.

-This article is for informational purposes only and does not substitute professional medical advice.
-Consult a physician before starting any herbal supplement.
+This article is for general educational and informational purposes only.
+It does not constitute medical advice, diagnosis, or treatment.
+Always consult a qualified physician or healthcare provider before starting any supplement.

 ⚡ Quick Answer